Developmental psychology: Physical development

 Physical development concerns the physical maturation of an individual's body until it reaches the adult stature.
 Although physical growth is a highly regular process, all children differ tremendously in the timing of their growth spurts.
 Studies are being done to analyze how the differences in these timings affect and are related to other variables of developmental psychology such as information processing speed.
 Traditional measures of physical maturity using x-rays are less in practice nowadays, compared to simple measurements of body parts such as height, weight, head circumference, and arm span.

 A few other studies and practices with physical developmental psychology are the phonological abilities of mature 5- to 11-year-olds, and the controversial hypotheses of left-handers being maturationally delayed compared to right-handers.
 A study by Eaton, Chipperfield, Ritchot, and Kostiuk in 1996 found in three different samples that there was no difference between right- and left-handers.

 Memory development

 Researchers interested in memory development look at the way our memory develops from childhood and onward.
 According to fuzzy-trace theory, a theory of cognition originally proposed by Valerie F. Reyna and Charles Brainerd, people have two separate memory processes: verbatim and gist.
 These two traces begin to develop at different times as well as at a different pace.
 Children as young as four years old have verbatim memory, memory for surface information, which increases up to early adulthood, at which point it begins to decline.
 On the other hand, our capacity for gist memory, memory for semantic information, increases up to early adulthood, at which point it is consistent through old age.
 Furthermore, one's reliance on gist memory traces increases as one ages.
+Neuroscientific research has contributed to understanding the biological mechanisms behind memory development.
+A study using diffusion MRI in children aged four to twelve found that greater maturity in white matter tracts, specifically the uncinate fasciculus and dorsal cingulum bundle, was associated with stronger episodic memory recall.
+These findings suggest that the structural development of white matter pathways plays a significant role in memory function during childhood.